 Of course, your hermit crab may just be more comfortable hiding away inside.

 Getting trapped in a shell is life-threatening.
 All the same, you can’t wrench a hermit crab from its home.
 Many hermit crabs would rather die than be evicted from their shells.

 My Hermit Crab is Stuck in its Shell

 To hermit crabs, a shell is a home.
 They will make do with the one they have.
 If something better becomes available, they’ll look for an upgrade.
 So, it can be worrying if a hermit crab remains in its shell.

 A hermit crab should leave its residence on occasion, such as when alternative shells become available.
-If you have not seen your hermit crab in a while, it may be trapped inside.
+If you haven’t seen your hermit crab in a while, it may be trapped.

 There are two primary reasons why a hermit crab may become stuck in its shell.
 It may have outgrown the shell.
 Alternatively, the hermit crab may be glued to its shell by wet paint.
 This is common in decorated shells sold by seafront gift shops.